icylace/CursorRuler/README.md

     "cursor_rulers": [-4, -0.1, 0, 0.2, 4]

 The potential usefulness comes from ability to know at a glance what is cleanly indented and outdented relative to the cursor.
-In this case, the indent spacing is assumed to be 4.
+In this case the indent spacing is assumed to be 4.
 The disadvantage here is that it looks visually cluttered (at least to me).

 This next example illustrates a much more experimental "gradient" highlighting style: